orxfun/orx-parallel/docs/thread_usage.md

 ### Global thread-count cap

-Any pool respects the `ORX_PARALLEL_MAX_NUM_THREADS` environment variable.
+Any pool respects the `ORX_NUM_THREADS` environment variable.
 Set it to a positive integer to impose a hard upper bound on the number of threads any pool will use.
 When unset or set to `0`, pools are free to use all threads available on the system.

 ---